Displaying 97 through 104 of 409

 USCIS to Propose Changing the Process for Certain Waivers

-Published: Jan 6, 2012
+Published: Apr 11, 2012

 On Jan.
 6, 2012, U.S. Citizenship and Immigration Services (USCIS) posted a notice of intent in the Federal Register outlining its plan to reduce the time that U.S. citizens are separated from their spouses and children under certain circumstances while those

 Published: Apr 6, 2012

 I was just introduced to a new film starting Jamie Lynn Sigler of Sopranos and Entourage fame that tackles the subject of the continued enforcement of the Defense of Marriage Act (DOMA) in the immigration context.